Us3rUnkn0w/Us3rUnkn0w/README.md

   <img src="https://github-readme-stats.vercel.app/api/top-langs?username=Us3rUnkn0w&locale=en&hide_title=false&layout=compact&card_width=320&langs_count=5&theme=dracula&hide_border=false&order=2" height="150" alt="languages graph"  />
 </div>
 <h2 align="left">Experience, Learned (or used) and Studing</h2>
 <p align="left">This is a resume about me, here are my experiences, tools I used, methodologies and everything I had interaction with throughout my career and studies, there are also some things I still want to see and learn.<br><br>> I Worked like to Information Security Analyst - Pentester<br>Was a few months, but a liked to used the Kali Linux and tools like SQL Injection, Burp Suite, John the Ripper.
-Docker and other, OWASP Top 10 was the methodology I used<br><br>> I Work like to  Support IT Analyst Jr.<br>Monitoring with Zabbix and Grafana, a low contact with SIEM tool, menager the tickets, filter and send to Technical Teams<br><br>> My objective is DevSecOps</p>
+Docker and other, OWASP Top 10 was the methodology I used<br><br>> I Work like to  Support IT Analyst Jr.<br>Monitoring with Zabbix and Grafana, a low contact with SIEM tool, menager the tickets, filter and send to Technical Teams<br><br>> My objective is Software Engineer</p>
+<!--
 <h3 align="left">I used and a I know to use:</h3>
-<!--
 <table>
 	<tr>
 		<td></td>